-There are three categories of blind golfer which is determined by the individual’s level of sight – B1, B2, B3.
-Competitions can be played off scratch within each sight category or off handicap across all sight categories.
-The IBGA has developed a Handicap Scheme that is operated by all member associations and is used for international competition.
+Competitions can be played off scratch within each sight category or off handicap across all sight categories (see ‘classification’ page for more information').
+The International Blind Golf Association has developed a handicap scheme that is operated by all member associations and is used for international competition.

 Interested in GOLF?
 Contact Blind Sport New Zealand today.